 Learn more: How Often Should you Change Your Shoes

 Moisture-wicking fabric (“sport-tek”) is best in all seasons, including under layers and socks.
 A baseball hat (also moisture-wicking material) is good in rain, snow, or sun.
 Dress as if it’s 10 degrees warmer than the current temperature—you’ll warm up at least that much in ten minutes.

 Tip: Dress in breathable layers that can be removed and put back on easily.

 Learn more: Beginner’s Guide to Running Gear

 You are encouraged to run without earbuds to hear traffic and to be aware of your surroundings.
-When you’re not with the group and need to track intervals, it’s helpful to have an app for your smartphone vs. looking at a watch (check out GymBoss).
-We will train running (does not apply to walkers) at a consistent 170 steps per minute.
-During live coaching, you will be hearing music from Apple Music, “Speed running 170 Bpm Session” if you wish to download it.
+To track intervals, it’s helpful to have an app for your smartphone vs. looking at a watch (check out GymBoss).
+In the Facebook Live recordings of the training sessions, we train running (does not apply to walkers) at a consistent 170 steps per minute.
+In the recordings, you will hear music from Apple Music, “Speed running 170 Bpm Session” if you wish to download it.
 There is also a metronome phone app.

 Proper sleep is the cornerstone to healthy and happy living.
 Be sure to get the recommended 7-8 hours per night to feel your best.

 Tip: Develop a sleep schedule – go to bed and wake up at the same time each day.